Each of the Impala data types has corresponding notation for literal values of that type.

 When dealing with output that includes non-ASCII or non-printable characters such as linefeeds and backspaces, use the impala-shell options to save to a file, turn off pretty printing, or both rather than relying on how the output appears visually.
 See impala-shell Configuration Options for a list of impala-shell options.

-values, the literals are TRUE
+For BOOLEAN values, the literals are TRUE and

-, with no quotation marks and case-insensitive.
+FALSE, with no quotation marks and case-insensitive.

 Examples: